Mapping analytic surgery to homology, higher rho numbers and metrics of positive scalar curvature: Introduction

-This sequence organizes and captures a large amount of primary and secondary higher index information about geometric operators defined on $M$ and $\tM$.
-In particular, in a canonical way the K-theory of the reduced $C^*$-algebra of $\Gamma$, and the K-homology of $M$ (this latter isomorphism is called {\it Paschke duality}).
-Moreover, under these isomorphisms the connecting homomorphism of the long exact sequence $K_{*+1}(D^*(\tM)^\Gamma/C^*(\tM)^\Gamma)\to K_*(C^*(\tilde M)^\Gamma)$ becomes the Baum-Connes assembly map $K^\Gamma_*(\tM)\to K_*(C^*_{red}\Gamma)$.
-Setting
+the K-homology of $M$.
+Here, $K$-homology is the homology theory dual to topological K-theory, and the isomorphism \eqref{eq:Paschke} is called {\it Paschke duality}.
+Moreover, under these isomorphisms the connecting homomorphism of the long exact sequence \eqref{hr-intro}, namely becomes the Baum-Connes assembly map Setting

 we can rewrite the Higson-Roe surgery sequence as